-This menu item list some basic information about this module and the firmware residing within it.
+Utilities This control lists the particulars about this module and the firmware residing About within it.
 It gives quick access to information about revisions that can be used to determine when upgrades are required.

 7.10.2.
 Data Logging

 Data logging is performed through the rear serial port.
 Since standard ASCII text is used, the fault data is human readable.
 Any PC running a terminal program can be used to view the log data or save the data logs to disk, providing a permanent report of any errors that existed over a specific period of time.
 When faults are logged on the serial port an event stamp accompanies them from incoming VITC or from an internal clock.